 Understanding Classroom Management: Tracing Student Behaviors to their Source

-By the end of the course, participants will be able to articulate concrete strategies for building relationships with students, model behaviors for students, use a process for structuring classes to support student engagement, and identify the lagging skills and unmet needs most commonly seen in their classrooms.
+By the end of the course, participants will be able to articulate concrete strategies for building relationships with students, role-modeling behaviors for students, using a process for structuring classes to support student engagement, and identifying and supporting the lagging skills and unmet needs most commonly seen in their classrooms.

 New Visions for Public Schools

 205 E 42nd St, New York, NY 10017

 *New Visions is covering the course fees for educators who work in a New Visions school (charter or district).
 See our terms & conditions page for further information regarding registering with the DOE for P-credit and other details such as our refund policy.